racktivity/ext-lfw/docs/alkiradocs/Macros/MacroDashboard.md

 # Dashboard Macro

-The Dashboard macro allows you to add pages or other macros as widgits in your Alkira page.
+The Dashboard macro allows you to add pages or other macros as widgets in your Alkira page.

 ## Parameters

-The parameters of the Dashboard macro are the widgits you would like to include in the page.
+The parameters of the Dashboard macro are the widgets you would like to include in the page.
 Check the example for how this is done.

 ## Example

-Assuming we want to add the following widgits to our page:
+Assuming we want to add the following widgets to our page:

 First Column: